Category hub

 Media and Communications jobs do not move as one block.
 Some tasks are exposed to automation because they are routine, language-heavy, rules-based, or easy to route through software.
 Other tasks become more valuable because they require trust, physical context, judgment, coaching, compliance, or accountable decisions.

-In the current displacement.ai sample, average exposure is 86, average automation pressure is 58%, and average augmentation potential is 66%.
-The highest displacement pressure in this category is Interpreters and Translators, while the most resilient published role is Writers and Authors.
+In the current displacement.ai sample, average exposure is 79, average automation pressure is 51%, and average augmentation potential is 65%.
+The highest displacement pressure in this category is Interpreters and Translators, while the most resilient published role is News Analysts, Reporters, and Journalists.
 Use those contrasts to decide whether the better move is redesigning the current job, moving into supervision, or building a bridge to an adjacent occupation.

 Occupation pages